UQ-RCC/hpc-docs/Bunya-User-Guide.md

 `hostname`<br>
 to see if you are on a compute node or not.
 If this shows `bunya1`, `bunya2`, or `bunya3` you are still on a login node.
 Do not start your calculation, compile or environment install on a login node.
 Make sure you are on a compute node.

-Please use `--partition=general` or `--partition=debug` unless you have been given permission to use ai, gpu or aibn_omara.
-The debug parition has a walltime limit of 1 hour.
+Please use `--partition=general` or `--partition=debug` unless you have been given permission to use `ai`, `gpu` or `aibn_omara`.
+The `debug` parition has a walltime limit of 1 hour.
 Use the `groups` command to list your groups- Bunya Account Strings will begin a_ .

 If you need to run a GUI then add the option `--x11` to the `salloc` part.

 For an interactive session on the `gpu`, `ai` or `aibn_omara` partitions you will need to add `--gres=gpu:[number]` to the `salloc` request.
-(Note: The A100 GPUs have been removed from the `gpu` partition until further notice.)
+(Note: The A100 GPU has been removed from the `gpu` partition until further notice.)
 See below for more information.

 This will log you onto a node.
 To run a job just type as you would usually do on the command line.
-As srun was already used in the above command there is no need to use srun to run your executables, it will just mess things up.
+As `srun` was already used in the above command there is no need to use `srun` to run your executables, it will just mess things up.

 Once you are done type `exit` on the command line which will stop any processes still running and will release the allocation for the job.

-Alternatively, if you use _just_ an `salloc` on the login node, then you _must_ use `srun` to run your command command otherwise it will start running on login node and that is not fair on other users.
+Alternatively, if you use _just_ an `salloc` on the login node, then you _must_ use `srun` to run your command otherwise it will start running on login node and that is not fair on other users.